schmouk/CppRandLib/README.md

 ---
-### Squares32  -  2^64 periodicity
+### Squares32  --  2^64 periodicity

 **Squares32** implements a fast counter-based pseudo-random numbers generator which outputs 32-bits random values.
 The core of the algorithm evaluates and squares 64-bits intermediate values, then exchanges their higher and lower bits on a four rounds operations.
 It uses a 64-bits counter and a 64-bits key.
 It provides multi-streams feature via different values of key and gets robust randomness characteristics.
 The counter starts counting at 0.
 Once returning to 0 modulo 2^64 the whole period of the algorithm will have been exhausted.
-Values for keys have to be cautiously chosen: the **PyRandLib** implementation of the manner to do it as recommended in [9] is of our own but stricly respects the original recommendation and is implemented in `utils/balanced_bits_generation.h`.
+Values for keys have to be cautiously chosen: the **CppRandLib** implementation of the manner to do it as recommended in [9] is of our own but stricly respects the original recommendation and is implemented in `utils/balanced_bits_generation.h`.
 **CppRandLib** Squares32 class implements the *squares32* version of the algorithm as described in [9].

-### Squares64  -  2^64 periodicity
+### Squares64  --  2^64 periodicity

 **Squares64** implements a fast counter-based pseudo-random numbers generator which outputs 64-bits random values.
-The core of the algorithm evaluates and squares 64-bits intermadiate values then exchanges their higher and lower bits on a five rounds operations.
+The core of the algorithm evaluates and squares 64-bits intermediate values then exchanges their higher and lower bits on a five rounds operations.
 It uses a 64-bits counter and a 64-bits key.
 It provides multi-streams feature via different values of key and gets robust randomness characteristics.
 The counter starts counting at 0.
 Once returning to 0 modulo 2^64 the whole period of the algorithm will have been exhausted.
-Values for keys have to be cautiously chosen: the **PyRandLib** implementation of the manner to do it as recommended in [9] is of our own but stricly respects the original recommendation and is implemented in `utils/balanced_bits_generation.h`.
+Values for keys have to be cautiously chosen: the **CppRandLib** implementation of the manner to do it as recommended in [9] is of our own but stricly respects the original recommendation and is implemented in `utils/balanced_bits_generation.h`.
 Notice: this version of the algorithm should not pass the birthday test, which is a randmoness issue, while this is not mentionned in the original paper [9].
 **CppRandLib** Squares64 class implements the *squares64* version of the algorithm as described in [9].

 ---
-### Well512a  -  2^512 periodicity
+### Well512a  --  2^512 periodicity

-**Well512a** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'ECcuyer and Makoto Matsumoto in [6].
+**Well512a** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'Ecuyer and Makoto Matsumoto in [6].
 This PRNG uses linear recurrence based on primitive characteristic polynomials associated with left- and right- shifts and xor operations to fastly evaluate pseudo-random numbers suites.

 It offers a long period of value 2^252 - i.e. 1.34e+154 - with short computation time and 16 integers 32-bits coded memory consumption.
 It escapes the zeroland at a fast pace.